xmar/360Transformations/transformation/README.rst

   refHeight=2048
   ;use relative resolution for the face resolutions relativeResolution=true
-  ;The rotation used to get the center of the front face: type = "euler" or "quaternion".
+  ;The rotation used to get the center of the front face: type = "euler" or "quaternion" or "angleAxis".
-  ; if type is "euler" you have to give the yaw, pitch and roll angle in degree ; if type if "quaternion" you have to give the w, x, y, z value of the quaternion that represente the rotation.
-A normalization is performed by the software. rotation= {"type":"euler", "yaw":199.4712, "pitch":-26.565, "roll":0.0}
+  ; if type is "euler" you have to give the yaw, pitch and roll angle in degree ; if type is "quaternion" you have to give the w, x, y, z value of the quaternion that represente the rotation.
+A normalization is performed by the software.
+  ; if type is "angleAxis" you have to give an "angle" in degree and a direction vector x, y, z that generates the rotation axis (this vector should not be (0, 0, 0)). rotation= {"type":"euler", "yaw":199.4712, "pitch":-26.565, "roll":0.0}
   ;rotation= {"type":"quaternion", "w":0.16457888628862896, "x":0.2264437924852498, "y":0.03885174449037981, "z":0.9592327876917812}
+  ;rotation= {"type":"angleAxis", "angle":161,05451359158116, "x":-0,22957428492645424, "y":-0,03938885390335991, "z":-0,9724937870694532}
   ;the length of each face.
 If relativeResolution, ratio compared to the reference input video, otherwise size in pixel. rhombEdgeLengthFace1=1 rhombEdgeLengthFace2=1